bibliotecadasalmas/C/README.md

 # C
-Everything related to the C language
+Everything I know about the C language.